Electrician Apprenticeship: How to Become an Electrician

 With some programs, you may be asked to pass a written aptitude test, but this isn’t always the case.

 As should be clear from the above, being an electrician apprentice isn’t just a job description.
 You can’t just apply to any business to work as an apprentice.
 Apprenticeship programs are regulated by the state of California or the federal government.
-State and federal regulations require that apprenticeships be ‘work and learn’ type programs.
-You are paid for the time you work, but are also offered breaks during the year, during which you stop work to receive classroom training.

 How long does it take to complete an electrical apprenticeship?

 Apprenticeships typically require about 4 weeks of classroom training per year—the minimum amount of training required by law is 144 hours per year.
-Apprenticeship programs usually take 4 to 5 years to complete.

 How much do you make as an electrician apprentice?